BrunoLambert/elo7-challange/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Challenge Notes

+It was added an dialog when clicking on each job option to show all its details.

+It wasn't possible to get all the font styles from the Figma or from Elo7 website.
+Bold and higher was not present to export.

+It wasn't available any log system, so it was developed in concepts terms.